-If you own and operate a business with animals, of course your pet-related business expenses are deductible.
+If you own and operate a business with animals, of course, your pet-related business expenses are deductible.
 If you’re a trainer, you may be able to deduct mileage or transportation costs for visiting clients and their pets.
-If you’re cat groomer and need to purchase business related items like shampoo and brushes, those expenses can be itemized.
+If you’re a cat groomer and need to purchase business-related items like shampoo and brushes, those expenses can be itemized.
 As with any job-related expense, just make sure to keep all receipts and be able to prove the items were for job duties, not for your personal pet.

 6. Fostering Cats:

-As always, discuss these potential deductions with your tax professional to confirm they are legitimate for your personal financial and tax situation.
+As always, discuss these potential deductions with your tax professional to confirm they are legitimate for your personal financial situation.